English Department Internship Program

 The internship program provides students with the opportunity to complete semester-long internships for academic credit.
 These internships extend students' classroom experiences by giving them chances not only to apply their academic knowledge but also to learn new workplace skills.
 In addition, interns complete an online course to communicate with other interns and to reflect on their own experiences.
 Below are FAQs related to the English Department's internship program and a link to a copy of the application form.

-To see a PDF that describes all the fall 2015 opportunities, click here: Internship Position Announcements
+To see a PDF that describes the available fall 2015 opportunities, click here: Internship Position Announcements

 What is an internship?